PART 23: ROCK BOTTOM

 “Who else?”
 Carrie said bitterly.
 “Now if you’ll excuse me, I’m obviously at the point in my life where I need to go and crawl into a small hole and die.
 Give my regards to anyone who actually cares.”

-“Wait, you’re not skipping detention, are you?”
+“Aw, Carrie, you’re not skipping our detention, are you?”
 Chartreuse countered.
 “After Hunt was kind enough to give us that out?”

 “Touchy, touchy,” Lee mumbled to himself as he ambled down the hall, hands in his pockets.
 It wasn’t like he’d purposely set out to trip Corry with his music stand.
 Hey, if the guy couldn’t look down and see what was lying right out in front of him, that was hardly Lee’s problem.